kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Started on the next section working on client's billing with the Stripe Checkout API, configured the keys and now starting to add it into the header.

 **Link to work:**

+### Missed A Day : 26th September Friday, 2018

+### Day 14: 28th September Saturday, 2018

+**Today's Progress:** React Node course

+**Thoughts:** Completed billing part of application by setting up middleware, and ensuring that credit addition process works correctly.
+Very technical explanations but still wish there was a simplified version for me to understand what goes where.

+**Link to work:**